CSX460/CSX460/README.md

 ## Course Description

 This course provides an introduction to machine learning using R, the open source, statistical programming language.
-Once a niche set of tools for statisticians, programmers and quants, machine learning (sometimes also called data mining, statistical learning) has spread in popularity to a wide variety of applications and disciplines.
+Once a niche set of tools for statisticians, programmers and quants, machine learning (sometimes also called data mining or statistical learning) has spread in popularity to a wide variety of applications and disciplines.
 This course teaches the fundamentals of machine learning without delving into the theory.
 The course will teach practical aspects of machine learning so that the students will be able to apply lessons to solve problems using machine learning in their own fields.

 ## Course Learning Objectives